The information you will be accessing is provided by another organization or vendor. If you do not intend to leave our site, close this message.

 2. Get financial advice

-There are many organizations that offer low- or no-cost financial help for seniors.
+There are many organizations that offer low- or no-cost financial help.
 A few to try:

-- The NCOA AgeWellPlanner: This free online service can help seniors lower their debt, find work, cut spending and learn about using their home equity.6
+- The NCOA AgeWellPlanner: This free online service can help older adults lower their debt, find work, cut spending and learn about using their home equity.6

-- The NCOA BenefitsCheckUp: This free online service can help limited-income seniors.
+- The NCOA BenefitsCheckUp: This free online service can help older adults with limited-income.
 It includes more than 2,500 public and private benefits programs.7

 3. Pay off debt